 auditors' self-confidence.
 Errors can be made, as long as

 lessons are learnt from them.

-depart from the manual where necessary and justifiable.
+the manual where necessary and justifiable.

 - Our approach is to develop self-aware ambassadors who pass on

 the knowledge they gain both inside and outside their own

 - We think auditing should culminate in meaningful

 recommendations.
 To this end, we encourage auditors to explain why

 policy is not efficient or effective.
 We place special emphasis on